 (Resort night-time scuba diving can be booked onboard the boat, at an additional cost)

 Not sure if Scuba Diving is for You?

 If you’re not sure whether you would like to go scuba diving during your stay with Reef Encounter, please book one of our snorkel packages and then try our free scuba dive demonstration onboard and see if you are comfortable underwater.* If you are, you can upgrade to one of our resort dive packages.
-On Reef Encounter it’s all about you – finding the best way to for you to experience Great Barrier Reef is what we’re all about!
+On Reef Encounter, it’s all about you – finding the best way to for you to experience Great Barrier Reef is what we’re all about!

 Night Introductory Scuba Diving

 Feel like an adventure?
-Reef Encounter is one of very few places in the world with the ability to take people without a scuba qualification on underwater guided tours at night!
+Reef Encounter is one of the very few places in the world with the ability to take people without a scuba qualification on underwater guided tours at night!
 See the magic of the underwater world in the dark, as your Scuba Instructor introduces you to the reefs evening inhabitants.

 Select your room type